MaxGaussDev/CCouchConnect/README.md

 ```
 #Getting the document:

-There are a couple of methods to retrieve a document from CouchDB:
+There are a couple of methods to retrieve a document from CouchDB.

 ```